Skip to content

-Field parcel numbers
+Information on field parcel numbers

-Find out everything you need to know about field parcel numbers and how they are shown on Ordnance Survey (OS) maps.
+Find out everything you need to know about field parcel numbers and how they are shown on Ordnance Survey (OS) maps

 Field parcel numbers in England are now the responsibility of the Rural Payments Agency (RPA).
+RPA support agricultural and rural communities and offer a range of services such as providing maps of fields and county parish holding number maps.

 What is the 'S' symbol shown over a line or lines on our field parcel number maps?